Updated: Nov 4, 2020

 “Reading for me is spending time with a friend.” – Gary Paulsen

-I am a freelance proofreader with a love of learning, feel free to contact me if you need support with your writing.
+I am a freelance proofreader and a qualified teacher with a love of learning, feel free to contact me if you need support with your writing.

 Thank you for reading 'Proofreading: how to approach proofreading a book for a publisher'.
 Want to find more out about how much does proofreading cost?